Brian Flynn (baseball)

 Brian Anthony Flynn (born April 19, 1990) is an American former professional baseball pitcher.
-Flynn previously played in Major League Baseball (MLB) for the Miami Marlins and Kansas City Royals.
+He played in Major League Baseball (MLB) for the Miami Marlins and Kansas City Royals from 2013 to 2019.

 Amateur career

 Flynn attended Owasso High School in Owasso, Oklahoma, where he played as a pitcher for the school's baseball team.
 In 2008, his senior year, he went 9–1 with a 0.79 ERA and was named The Oklahomans all-state player of the year.
 After graduating, Flynn enrolled at Wichita State University, where he played college baseball for the Wichita State Shockers.
 In 2011, as a redshirt sophomore, he went 6–4 with a 4.63 ERA in 67.2 innings.

 Professional career

 Detroit Tigers

 The Detroit Tigers selected Flynn in the seventh round of the 2011 MLB draft.
 He signed with the Tigers, beginning his professional career.

 Miami Marlins

 On July 23, 2012, Flynn was traded to the Miami Marlins with Jacob Turner and Rob Brantly in exchange for Omar Infante and Aníbal Sánchez.

-In 2013, he played between the Jacksonville Suns of the Class AA Southern League and the New Orleans Zephyrs of the Class AAA Pacific Coast League (PCL).
+In 2013, he played between the Jacksonville Suns of the Double-A Southern League and the New Orleans Zephyrs of the Triple-A Pacific Coast League (PCL).
 On September 3, he was promoted to the majors, and made his MLB debut the following day.
 In his debut, he lasted four-plus innings, giving up six hits and three runs.
 Flynn made three additional starts in 2013 for the Marlins, compiling an 0–2 record along with an 8.50 ERA.
 After the season, Flynn was named a PCL All-Star for his efforts in the minors.